 I’ve heard of people using RSO or tincture to infuse their edibles before too.
 These are good alternatives because tincture (alcohol-based cannabis infusion) can be put into any drink that you want to feel a high from.
 Learn how to make tincture from this Cannabis Therapy Potcast episode.
 If you don’t mind the sugary taste, you could also take the tincture and put it into sugar and mix it up, then let it dry, and now you have infused sugar.

 RSO, otherwise known as Rick Simpson Oil is a thick, kind of goopy, cannabis infusion, so it could be good to use in gummy products as it wouldn’t make them slimy or watery, like oil or butter might do.
 RSO is made by taking the tincture from above, and cooking it down until there is no more liquid left.
 Then it’s usually syringed into a needle for storage and usage.

 Edible Dosage Advice

 The second difference, one that has admittedly, given edibles a bad rap over the past few years due to consumers, is dosages of edibles (and also the setting in which you consume edibles).
 Whereas smoking’s effects are immediate and easy to figure out when you are high enough, edibles take much longer, making each person’s dosage a bit of a tricky science.
 Dispensaries typically measure out a dosage in their edibles, with the standard dose being 10mg.
 However, edibles can be as strong as 200 mg.
-Given the longevity of the time it takes for edibles’ effects to come on, it’s best to pace yourself and wait an hour if you don’t seem to feel anything.
+Given the longevity of the time it takes for edibles’ effects to come on, it’s best to pace yourself and wait at the very minimum an hour if you don’t seem to feel anything.
 Although you can’t overdose, just as you shouldn’t take another two shots immediately after your first, you’re bound to have a bad time if you get too baked.
 When consuming edibles you’ll want to make sure you’re in your therapeutic sweet spot, and don’t get too high.